 Many people have questions about workers’ compensation, and there’s a very good chance that your question has been asked by hundreds of other injured workers.
 Today, we’ll look at the most commonly asked questions concerning the workers’ compensation system in Georgia.
-If you have questions that we didn’t address, please let us know in the comments or give the workers’ compensation attorneys at the Bader Law Firm a call.
+If you have questions that we didn’t address, please let us know in the comments or give the workers’ compensation attorneys at Bader Scott Injury Lawyers a call.
 We’re happy to provide a free consultation and make sure that all of your questions are answered.

 What Does Workers’ Compensation Cover?